 Placer County Administrative Services DepartmentRevenue Services Division10810 Justice Center DriveSuite 100Roseville, CA 95678

-Any operator aggrieved by any decision of the Director of Administrative Services with respect to the amount of such tax, interest and/or penalties, as assessed under the provisions of Section 4.16.080 or 4.16090, may appeal to the County Executive Officer or his or her designee by filing a written notice of appeal within 10 working days of the mailing of the determination by the Director of Administrative Services.
+Any operator aggrieved by any decision of the County Executive Officer or their designee with respect to the amount of such tax, interest and/or penalties, as assessed under the provisions of Section 4.16.080 or 4.16090, may file a written notice of appeal within 10 working days of the mailing of the determination.

 In general, exemptions are not allowed except in a very few circumstances.
 Refer to the Code for more detail (Section 4.16.040).